BorisSolomonia/tasty_sal_app_2/DEBUG_CUSTOMER_NAMES.md

 - **From Firebase**: Names found in Firebase customers collection
 - **Not found (showing ID)**: Customers where name resolution FAILED (this is the problem!)

-#### Detailed Failure Logs
+#### Detailed Failure Logs (RED circles)
-For each customer where name resolution fails, you'll see:
+For each customer where name resolution fails, you'll see RED error messages:
 ```
-⚠️ NAME RESOLUTION FAILED for customer ID: 405496841
+🔴 NAME RESOLUTION FAILED for customer ID: 405496841
-   - Has waybills: Yes (5)
+   ├─ Has waybills: Yes (5)
-   - Waybill[0] customerName: N/A
+   ├─ Waybill[0] customerName: "N/A"
-   - Has starting debt: No
+   ├─ Has starting debt: No
-   - Firebase customers available: 150
+   └─ Firebase customers available: 150
 ```

 **What to check:**